boostkpi/docs.github.io/docs/api/index.md

     },
     ...
   },
-  totals: { // The overall metric totals, these values can be used to compute the tail metric values past the requested limit
+  // The overall metric totals, these values can be used to compute the tail
+  //  metric values past the requested limit
+  totals: {
-    current: 100, // The value of the metric between the start and end time
+    // The value of the metric between the start and end time
+    current: 100,
-    offset: 90  // The value of the metric during the offset comparison time range },
+    // The value of the metric during the offset comparison time range
+    offset: 90
+  },
-  performanceId: 1 // An id for internal BoostKPI use }
+  // An id for internal BoostKPI use
+  performanceId: 1
+}
 ```